egtork/bloom/README.md

 #### func New
 `func New(size uint32, k int, hashFuncs []hash.Hash) *Bloom`

-where `size` is the number of bits in the bit array,
+`size` is the number of bits in the bit array,

 `k` (>=2) is the number of hashes generated for each element,